Table 6.48 — EEs for EAs whose label begins with M

 TOWER A <TOWER> approximately 10 metres in <<HEIGHT>> that is intended to serve as a support for a <BEACON>.
 11

-WITHY A <TREE> without roots that is stuck into a <WATERBODY_FLOOR> to serve as a support for a <BEACON>; a withy.
+WITHY A <TREE> without roots that is stuck into a <WATERBODY_FLOOR> to serve as a support for a <BEACON>; withy.
 13

 MARINE_BOUNDARY_LIMIT_TYPE The type of limit <BOUNDARY> of a <MARINE_REGION>.